 - How do you think you’ll feel when you finally reach your ideal place?
 How different will your life be?

-Remember that you have an abundance of valor within you to help you face some of the biggest threats.
-It’s an inner warrior that is ever-ready to step out and face any obstacle that lies ahead in your path towards happiness.
+Remember that you have an abundance of courage within you to help you face some of the biggest threats.
+Your inner warrior that is ever-ready to step out and face any obstacle on your path towards happiness.

 All my best on your journey,